-6 To demonstrate an innovative utilisation of College assets and practices in order to maximise opportunities for the organisation through our people.
+To demonstrate an innovative utilisation of College assets and practices in order to maximise opportunities for the organisation through our people.

 The College has continued to implement innovative developments in respect of teaching and learning, with a focus upon ensuring all students are 'active and engaged' in purposeful learning to achieve their qualifications.
-This has included a continued use of remote learning and teaching methods this year in response to the COVID-19 restrictions, which has been implemented successfully to continue the outstanding education and experience for all students, as well as return to on site delivery and the blended approach that has been required this year.